Arslan8/EmbeddedSecCourse/firmware/clock_reset/stm32f429_init_notes.md

 # STM32F429 Initialization — Self-Contained Intro Notes
 ## 1. Overview
-On reset the STM32F429 runs from a default, conservative clock and minimal power configuration.
+On reset, the STM32F429 runs from a default, conservative clock and minimal power configuration.
 Before running your application at full speed or using peripherals, you must: (1) enable caches and Flash settings for correct and performant instruction fetches, (2) enable peripheral clocks for modules you will configure (PWR, SYSCFG, GPIO, etc.), (3) pick and enable a clock source (HSI, HSE, PLL), (4) set voltage/regulator scaling to support your target speed, (5) configure Flash latency, prescalers, and then switch SYSCLK to the final source.
 Doing these steps in the right order avoids crashes and unpredictable behavior.

 ---